 What to taste

 Horsham is home to a number of cosy cafes and impressive restaurants.
-Enjoy delicious coffee and breakfast at The Cheeky Fox Café, Farmhouse Providore & Café or Figtree Café, or settle in for a morning tea in town at Cafe Jas.
-After a long day of exploring hit up Baa 3400 and ROOH for a heart-warming meal and beverage.
+After a long day of exploring hit up Baa 3400 for a heart-warming meal and beverage.

 Take your time and indulge in some of Horsham’s amazing wineries, including Norton Estate and Barangaroo.
 The two cellar doors are located next door to each other, only a 10-minute drive south-west of Horsham.
-Next, try a produce platter at one of Australia’s oldest olive groves, Grampians Olive Co, or down the road and over the hill relax by the fireplace with a coffee or wine at The Wander Inn Wartook Valley.
+Next, try a produce platter at one of Australia’s oldest olive groves, Grampians Olive Co.

 Where to stay

-For a taste of luxury, head to the peaceful Wartook Valley and stay at Meringa Springs or Kangaroos in the Top Paddock.
-Both locations offer five-star accommodation surrounded by stunning mountain ranges, lush bushland and friendly wildlife.
+For a taste of luxury, head to the peaceful Wartook Valley and stay at Meringa Springs Luxury Resort offering five-star accommodation surrounded by stunning mountain ranges, lush bushland and friendly wildlife.